Making the move from Dropbox to Box? We’re happy to have you! The following recommendations will help to make the migration as smooth as possible.

 The first and most important step in your migration should be to set the stage in Box for your content and users.
 Prior to actually transferring over your files and adding user accounts, you’ll want to implement a folder structure that is well-organized and conducive to your business workflow.
 Consider how you would like your end-users to access their content in Box.
 You can review the Folder Structure Best Practices document for additional recommendations.

 This is also the ideal time to configure the security settings on your Box account to match your IT department’s requirements, and set up the custom branding to match your organization’s look and feel.
-For more information, see the best practices documents for these topics.

 Gain Access to All Dropbox Shared Folders